-Information entered via our contact form, powered by Typeform, will only ever be used to answer whatever questions you’ve asked us via said form.
+Information entered via our contact form, powered by Gravity Forms, will only ever be used to answer whatever questions you’ve asked us via said form.
 Your personally identifiable information will not be shared with anyone.
 Uploaded files, like lists of items for sales or pictures of maps, may be shared with other experts in the trade if that’s the best way to get you an answer.
-Your responses are held by Typeform, themselves bound by the GDPR and other data and privacy regulations, and we ensure all response data is deleted at least monthly if not more often.
+Contact form responses are deleted automatically every 30 days.

 The WordPress commenting system, used by the blog, gives you the option to enter your email address.
 It’s not compulsory, and any such information will be deleted as and when your comment is approved for publication or rejected.
 We will not retain your contact information or engage in any discussion outside the relevant comment thread.

 Our occasional digital broadside, Rhumb Lines, is built using a tool called Jilt (which also sends our transactional emails, e.g. order confirmations).
 This helps us make the emails themselves, and add/manage subscribers.
 You can only be subscribed by choosing to enter your information via a dedicated sign-up form either on this website or on social media, a tick box at checkout, or by asking us directly – any other email addresses given to us are used for their express purpose only (e.g. fulfilling an order) and are stored or deleted accordingly, but never added to the mailing list.
 If you sign up for Rhumb Lines, the only purpose for which we will use your email address, and the entire email list, is for distributing Rhumb Lines.
 You can unsubscribe by clicking the appropriate link in each issue, or contact Pinda directly to have your email address removed from the list.
 We will never, ever, share your information with a third party for money or for any other reason.